Friends of St Michael’s

 I have enjoyed singing, I have made friends, I have tried to put something back by promoting our participation in the Food Bank.
 I think S. Michael's is one of the best-kept secrets of Exeter, and I would love more people to find it.

-Oliver was elected Chapel Warden earlier this year.
+Oliver was formerly Chapel Warden at St Michael's.

 Richard William Parker